top of page

 What was the Welfare Rights Movement?

 The Welfare Rights Movement was a feminist movement advocating for increased public assistance and the democratization of the welfare state.
 Grassroots organizations of poor women formed across the country during the postwar period.
-The national phase began in 1966 at the Walk for Decent Welfare, a 155-mile trek from Cleveland to Columbus.
-After that highly publicized protest, grassroots groups coalesced into the National Welfare Rights Organization.
+In 1966, these groups aligned into a national movement after the Walk for Decent Welfare, a 155-mile trek from Cleveland to Columbus.
+Afterward, disparate organizations coalesced into the National Welfare Rights Organization

 The Walk for Decent Welfare